The setup script executed at step 1 installed the following required software packages that are specifically required for this step:

 const button = new Gpio(22, 'in', 'both', {debounceTimeout: 20});

-library supports interrupts handling, so we configure it to react on both high-to-low and low-to-high edges.
+The onoff library supports interrupts handling, so we configure it to react on both high-to-low and low-to-high edges.
 Also, it allows debounce by setting the debounce timeout.
 As you can see, I’ve set it to 20 ms which is enough for the average switch, but you can adjust it as needed.

 Let’s declare two string constants for the two topics ‘ one is for receiving the messages about updating the Shadow state, and another for publishing updates of the reported Shadow state.
 You can read more about topics here.